 The best time to begin saving for the future is as soon as you have an income.
-In fact, experts recommend putting aside 20% of your annual salary.
+In fact, experts recommend putting aside at least 10% of your annual salary.
 Learn some steps that can help you set your savings plan, along with some tools to help you track it, after college.

 Setting your savings goals

 To grow savings, it’s helpful to set a goal, and then build a plan around it.
 Some goals you might be looking at include buying a car, buying your own place, or even putting some money aside – just in case.
 A basic savings plan includes a list of all the money you have coming in each month from your job and any other sources of income, as well as a list of all your expenses.
 The difference between the two represents your starting point for saving.